Creating Custom Pandoc Readers in Lua

 The Reader

-should return a Pandoc
+function should return a

 AST.
-This can be created using functions in the pandoc
+This can be created using functions in

-are available for Lua filters are
+utility functions that are available for Lua filters are

 available in custom readers, too.)